ghivert/sketch/sketch/README.md

 cache to generate correct CSS files.
 Instead, `sketch_css` ships with a CLI tool, able to read your Gleam styles files, and output corresponding your CSS automagically, while providing an abstraction layer written in Gleam, to make sure you're using the right classes!
-It's an other way to leverage on Sketch core and enjoy the styling in Gleam, while taking advantage of all the static CSS power!
+It's an other way to leverage Sketch core and enjoy the styling in Gleam, while taking advantage of all the static CSS power!

 To run the generator, you have to use the command `gleam run -m sketch/css generate` at the root of your project.
 By default,